1-877-353-4028Call Us Today!

 Fig Tree Bundle

 Our Fig Tree Bundle includes four distinct varieties and is a great choice if you are having a hard time trying to decide which delicious varieties to grow.
-It features the early ripening Desert King that produces a large breba crop, the mid-season Conadria that produces large figs with a very high sugar content, the incredibly delicious and beautiful Col de Dame Noir late in the season, and the uniquely striped Panache.

 The Fig Tree Bundle includes:

-Desert King Fig Tree
+1 x Desert King Fig Tree

 One of the best varieties for the Northwest, Desert King is very productive and reliable, producing abundant, yellowish-green figs with sweet and richly flavorful, strawberry colored flesh.
 Because it ripens in mid summer, Desert King is a great variety for gardeners in coastal, high elevation, and other cool regions.
 Desert King also withstands fruit damaging late spring frosts better than any other variety we grow.
-We sometimes call this fig the Dessert King!!
+We sometimes call this fig the Dessert King!

 Click here to read our Fig Growing Guide